Over A Year Of Giving WCB Monthly Grants...

-It's been a year since our WCB Grant Scheme launched.
+Our WCB Grant Scheme launched in September 2024.
 It's definitely something we're going to continue with (and something that we are hoping to build on too).
-Here's what we funded in our first year...
+Here's what we've funded thus far...

 “I’m trying to provide myself a roof over the outside hutch area so it's less miserable cleaning out in the rain and wind.
 It's work in progress and discussions ongoing." - Fiona Quick - Urchins Hedgehog Care